rghughes94/Football-Data/README.md

-# portfolio
+# Rob Hughes Data Project Portfolio

-Portfolio of dbt models for use in personal data projects.
+dbt project for use in personal data projects

 ## Football Data Project
 NFL Draft results and Weekly Fantasy Football Scores from the last 10 seasons